encryption4all/postguard/irmaseal-wasm-bindings/README.md

 run in a browser via a bundler.

 The `ReadableStream` and `WritableStream` Web APIs are required.
-Most notably, `WritableStream` is (at the time of writing) not supported on Firefox, Internet Explorer and Firefox for Android, see [WritableStream](https://developer.mozilla.org/en-US/docs/Web/API/WritableStream).
+Most notably, `WritableStream` is not supported on Firefox until version 100, see [WritableStream](https://developer.mozilla.org/en-US/docs/Web/API/WritableStream).

 If not available, please consider using a polyfill, see